OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 ---
 title: What are actionable messages in Office 365? | Microsoft Docs
-description: Learn about actionable messages in Outlook email and connectors for Groups and Teams.
+description: Learn about actionable messages in Outlook email and Office 365 Groups.
 author: jasonjoh

 ms.topic: article
 ms.technology: o365-connectors
-ms.date: 12/06/2017
+ms.date: 08/02/2018
 ms.author: jasonjoh
 nodes_to_expand: get-started
 ---
-# Actionable messages in Outlook, Office 365 Groups, and Microsoft Teams
+# Actionable messages in Outlook and Office 365 Groups

-Whether you are filling out a survey, approving an expense report, or updating a CRM sales opportunity, Actionable Messages enable you to take quick actions right from within Outlook and Teams.
+Whether you are filling out a survey, approving an expense report, or updating a CRM sales opportunity, Actionable Messages enable you to take quick actions right from within Outlook.
 Developers can now embed actions in their emails or notifications, elevating user engagement with their services and increasing organizational productivity.

 Office 365 provides two solutions to enhance productivity with Outlook Actionable Messages: actionable messages via email, and actionable messages via Office 365 Connectors.

+> [!NOTE]
+> Actionable messages are also available in Microsoft Teams.
+See [Office 365 Connectors for Teams](/microsoftteams/platform/concepts/connectors/connectors) for more information.

 ## User Experience